LinkClicks/.github/profile/README.md

 ## The biggest ad platforms.
 One simple dashboard.

-Our tools make it easy to measure performance and compare prices all in one spot.
+Our tools make it easy to manage ad campaigns on multiple networks all in one spot.